timhuang0/BettingMarket/README.md

 # Betting Market
 Betting contract and betting market built on Solidity.

-This is a smart contract that allows users to place bets on future predictions on the blockchain.
+This is a smart contract that allows users to place bets on future predictions on the blockchain and a smart contract that allows users to buy and sell betting positions.

 ## Specifications - Betting.sol
 - There is one contract owner, set to the address who deploys the contract.